JCLMantilla/schrodinger-equation-DNN/README.md

 # Schrodinger-equation-DNN
+## ATTENTION!
+THIS PROJECT IS UNDER MAINTENANCE!

+### TODO:
+  - Organize physics-related code in different scripts
+  - Change the autoencoder into TensorFlow Functional API
+  - Change the simulation data generation into a Python generator and use it to feed the data into the autoencoder model for training

 In this project, I am going to display the power of Deep Neural Networks (in this case an autoencoder) to solve the 1D time-independent Schrödinger equation.